-The GOOD NEWS is that in many cases, the air quality and pollution issue in the home / office can be solved by using a high-quality HEPA air cleaner that removes 99.97% of the pollutants (dust, mold spores, pet dander, bacteria, viruses etc) that are causing the problem.
-And if your doctor prescribes it, insurance may even cover the cost.
+The GOOD NEWS is that in many cases, the poor air quality problem in your home, room, or office can almost always be solved by using a high-quality air cleaner with HEPA and carbon filters that remove 99.97% of the pollutants (dust, mold spores, pet dander, bacteria, viruses, chemicals, etc) that are causing the problem.
+And if your doctor prescribes that portable air purifier, insurance may even cover the cost.
 But let's talk about indoor air for a minute and answer a few common questions:

 So many times we do not think about indoor air quality as being a cause of illness, but more research is showing that the build up of pollutants does contribute to different illnesses, allergies, etc. How many people are taking medications when cleaning up their household air would eliminate the problem?